 The first SQL Undercover podcast where Adrian introduces the Undercover Inspector, David releases sp_restorescript 1.2 along with a bit of nonsense chit chat.

 Welcome along to the third part of our series 'Creating a SQL Server Test Lab On Your Workstation'.
 If you've followed along with the first two parts, you should have a domain setup and a SQL Server joined to it.
 In this part, we're going to look at building a cluster and creating an Availability...
 Continue Reading →

+Inspector V1.2 is now available, here is a list of changes.
 Introducing: The SQLUndercover Inspector! now available on GitHub but what exactly is it?
-Just another Monitoring tool? well not quite, the SQLUndercover Inspector is not really a Monitoring tool as such, parts of the Inspector can be used in this way if you choose to configure it that way but essentially its purpose is to provide...
+Just another Monitoring tool? well not quite, the SQLUndercover Inspector is not really a Monitoring tool as such, parts of the Inspector can be used in this way if you choose to...
 Continue Reading →

 @adedba Adrian Buckman has been working hard and has put all of our scripts up on Github https://github.com/SQLUndercover/UndercoverToolbox